How Chainlink Accelerates the Global Transition to Cryptographic Truth

 Not only are external data and secure access to that data critical for hybrid smart contracts, but trust-minimized off-chain computation is also key for making smart contracts fully-functional, in terms of scalability, privacy, and ultimately, utility.
 Off-chain computation needs the same set of end-to-end guarantees as off-chain data to ensure that systems keep running in all market and network conditions.

-Chainlink Keepers enables smart contracts to give a computation that isn’t possible to be performed on-chain directly for either capability, cost, or privacy reasons to a decentralized system.
+Chainlink Automation enables smart contracts to give a computation that isn’t possible to be performed on-chain directly for either capability, cost, or privacy reasons to a decentralized system.
 Developers don’t need to build the infrastructure themselves but can off-load the responsibility of off-chain computation, while those computations maintain decentralization and trust-minimized guarantees that are expected from blockchains.
-The long-term vision for advanced hybrid smart contracts is executing a portion of the code in a Chainlink Keeper Network that only exists for that specific contract and is committed to running that code.
+The long-term vision for advanced hybrid smart contracts is executing a portion of the code in a Chainlink Automation Network that only exists for that specific contract and is committed to running that code.

 Cross-Chain Interoperability Protocol (CCIP)